CommanderPaul/weather_api/README.md

-# Weather Caching API Assignment
+# Weather Caching API

-Hello!

-This repository contains everything that you need to complete your assignment.

-Please take this seriously, because we do!
-We carefully assess every assignment that is turned in to determine if you have the qualities that we're looking for at NWEA.

-# The Assignment

-You are a DevOps engineer.
-Your boss has requested that you build a PoC (Proof of Concept) of a "weather caching" API.
+(Proof of Concept) of a "weather caching" API.

 ## Task #1